Chad Rubin

 The difference matters because Level 1 and Level 2 tools create a new problem: you become the human middleware connecting five AI tools that do not talk to each other.

-But in December, Seller Snap raised prices on his top ASIN to capture holiday margins while Perpetua kept running the same ad budget for that product.
-His ACoS spiked to 45% because the PPC tool had no idea the price had just changed.
-By the time he caught it in January, he had burned $11,000 in ad spend that never needed to happen.
+Here is a common scenario: your repricer raises prices on a top ASIN to capture margin, but your PPC tool keeps running the same ad budget for that product.
+ACoS spikes because the PPC tool has no idea the price just changed.
+By the time you catch it, you have burned through ad spend that never needed to happen.

 That is the coordination problem.
 And it is what separates AI tools from AI employees.